exocron-solutions/electra/README.md

 ### BlockChainCache
 We want to build the block chains fast.
 Really fast.
 That is why we have an own cache for the next blocks.
-This cache contains all links between to data blocks.
+This cache contains all links between two data blocks.
 The key is the 'source' and the value is the 'target'.

 ### IndexCache
 The index cache is maybe not even a cache.
 It holds all indices in memory because we can't risk to read it from disk.